Biden, McCarthy to start U.S. debt ceiling talks as clock ticks to default | Politics

 Treasury Secretary Janet Yellen on Monday said a failure to raise the debt limit would cause a huge hit to the U.S. economy and weaken the dollar as the world's reserve currency.
 Few countries in the world have debt ceiling laws and Washington's periodic lifting of the borrowing limit merely allows it to pay for spending Congress has already authorized.

-(Reporting By Steve Holland; Additional reporting by Trevor Hunnicutt; Editing by Heather Timmons and Alistair Bell)
+(Reporting By Steve Holland; Additional reporting by Trevor Hunnicutt and David Morgan; Editing by Heather Timmons and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)